michaelhball/discogs_alert/README.md

 ### Creating your wantlist

-Integration with your real Discogs Wantlist is coming soon.
-But for now, you have to create a single JSON file where you list those hard-to-find records for which you want to be notified if a copy (satisfying your criteria) goes on sale.
+There are two different ways you can create your wantlist (file containing all records you want to set up notifications for) 1) by connecting to one of your Discogs lists, or 2) by creating a local JSON file.
+The former is simpler, and requires no extra effort on your part, while the latter allows more expressivity, as you can specify fine-grained preferences for each release.

+#### Discogs List

+Using one of your existing Discogs [lists]() requires only specifying the ID of the list at runtime (outlined in the [usage](#usage) section below).
+As of now, there is no fine-grained control allowed with this option, meaning the list you use should be one containing only those records about which you want to be notified immediately if they go on sale.

+#### Local JSON

 Here is an example `wantlist.json` file:
 ```yaml